-- Integration: One of the best advantages of certain wireless chargers is that it can integrate with almost all cell phones, no matter the shape or size.
+One of the best advantages of certain wireless chargers is that it can integrate with almost all cell phones, no matter the shape or size of its charging socket.
 And also, there are certain devices other than smartphones which can be charged using the wireless charger.

-Even though, wireless charging has its benefits, we know that it can’t be all perfect.
+Even though, wireless charging has its benefits, we know that it is still not perfect.
 It has its drawbacks which the users must know before they opt for it.